opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 ---
 layout: post
-title: "OpenSearch 3.0: Observability meets Agentic AI"
+title: "OpenSearch 3.0: Observability meets agentic AI"
 authors:
   - pyek-bot
   - ylwu
+  - kolchfa
 date: 2025-05-05
 categories:
   - technical-posts
 meta_keywords: Plan and Execute, OpenSearch, AI, Agents, Function calling, Claude
 meta_description: Learn about OpenSearch 3.0's Agent Framework Enhancements and utilize the plan-execute-reflect agent to resolve an observability use case
 ---
-OpenSearch 3.0 introduces the [Plan–Execute–Reflect](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) agent—a powerful new capability that breaks down complex problems, selects and executes tools autonomously, and adapts through reflection.
-In this post, we’ll show how this agent automates root cause analysis in observability workflows.
+OpenSearch 3.0 introduces the [_plan–execute–reflect agent_](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/)---a powerful new capability that breaks down complex problems, selects and executes tools autonomously, and adapts through reflection.
+In this post, we'll show you how this agent automates root cause analysis in observability workflows.

 ## Introduction

-In the era of AI, agents have emerged as a powerful way to make Large Language Models (LLMs) more practical and useful.
-By connecting LLMs with specific tools and capabilities, agents can transform natural language requests into concrete actions and meaningful results.
+In the era of AI, agents have emerged as a powerful way to make large language models (LLMs) more practical and useful.
+By connecting LLMs to specific tools and capabilities, agents can transform natural language requests into concrete actions leading to meaningful results.

-OpenSearch ML Commons has been at the forefront of this transformation, providing a robust agent framework that allows users to orchestrate tools and automate workflows.
-With OpenSearch 3.0, we're taking a significant leap forward by introducing the Plan-Execute-Reflect agent designed for complex, multi-step reasoning tasks.
+OpenSearch ML Commons has been at the forefront of this transformation, providing a robust agent framework that allows you to orchestrate tools and automate workflows.
+With OpenSearch 3.0, we're taking a significant leap forward by introducing the plan-execute-reflect agent designed for complex, multi-step reasoning tasks.

 ## What's new in OpenSearch 3.0's agent framework?

+OpenSearch 3.0 introduces an improved agent framework that enhances how you can interact with your data and address complex problems.
+The primary addition is a plan-execute-reflect agent designed to handle multi-step tasks methodically.

+The new agent framework includes several notable improvements:

-* A Plan-Execute-Reflect agent for executing complex multi-step tasks.
+- A plan-execute-reflect agent that systematically breaks down and executes complex multi-step tasks
-* Native MCP (Model Context Protocol) support for seamless integration with external AI tools.
+- Native MCP (Model Context Protocol) support for integration with external AI tools
-* Enhanced tool selection and execution capabilities.
+- Enhanced tool selection and execution capabilities that select appropriate tools for each task
-* Asynchronous execution support for long-running tasks.
+- Asynchronous execution support for managing long-running tasks efficiently

-In this blog, we'll showcase the power of this new agent through a practical observability use case: Automatically investigating a service failure in a microservices application.
+In this blog, we'll dive into a practical observability use case that showcases the true power of this new agent framework.
+You'll see firsthand how it can automatically investigate service failures in a microservices application—a typically time-consuming and complex process.
 You'll see how the agent can:

 * Break down a complex investigation into logical steps
 * Automatically select and use appropriate tools